apakhbari/CheatSheets/Orchestration/Kubernetes/logging-plan/README.md

       targetPort: 12201
       nodePort: 31220  # NodePort you expose externally
 ```
+- `port` = port inside the pod
+- `targetPort` = port Graylog input is listening on
+- `nodePort` = external port on all cluster nodes

+> You can now send logs from other clusters to http://<any-node-ip>:31220

 ### B) Deploy Fluent Bit as a DaemonSet (collector)
 #### Production-Ready